 Jaws

 The jaws shall be rigidly mounted on the base or integral with base.
-The clamping surface of the jaw shall be
+The clamping surface of the jaw shall be V-shaped or semi-circular and shall have mill cut V-shaped teeth for gripping the pipe.

 Chain